kentsommer/keras-inceptionV4/README.md

 # keras-inceptionV4
-Keras implementation of Google's inception v4 model
+Keras implementation of Google's inception v4 model with ported weights!

 As described in http://arxiv.org/abs/1602.07261.Inception-v4